-The is the most important shrine at Lumbini dedicated to the mother of Gautama Buddha , which enshrines the traditional site of the Buddha's birth.
-It is pointed out by scholars that the temple of Maya Devi was constructed over the foundations of more than one earlier temple or stupa.
+The most important shrine at Lumbini is dedicated to the mother of Gautama Buddha, which enshrines the traditional site of the Buddha's birth.
+Scholars painted that the temple of Maya Devi was constructed over the foundations of more than one earlier temple or Stupa.

-The scared pond: On the south of the Maya Devi temple there is the famous sacred bathing pool known as Puskarni.
+The scared pond: On the south of the Maya Devi temple is the famous sacred bathing pool known as Puskarni.
 It is believed that Maha Devi took a holy dip in this pool before the delivery and also where the infant Gautama Buddha was given his first purification bath.
-Thus we end our week long Lumbini Pilgrimage Tours.
+Thus we end our week-long Lumbini Pilgrimage Tours.